YottaDB/YDBDoc/MessageRecovery/about.rst

 YottaDB messages are identified by a signature of the form YDB-s-abcdef where -s- is a severity indicator and abcdef is an identifier.
 The severity indicators are: -I- for informational messages, -W- for warnings, -E- for errors and -F- for events that cause a YottaDB process to terminate abnormally.
 For more information on monitoring YottaDB messages, refer to `"Appendix B: Monitoring YottaDB Messages" in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/monitoring.html>`_.

-Each entry in this manual is presented in the following format as illustrated by the NOPRINCIO message.
+Each entry in this manual is presented in the following format as illustrated by the NOTPRINCIO message.

 .. parsed-literal::
    1. NOTPRINCIO
    2. NOTPRINCIO, Output currently directed to device xxxx
-   3. Run Time Warning: This message displays the current device when the process enters Direct Mode and the current device xxxx is not the principal device.
+   3. Run Time Warning: This message displays the current device xxxx when it is not the principal device and the process enters Direct Mode.
-   4. Action: To redirect all I/O to the terminal, note the current device or save it in a temporary variable and USE $P. If you decide to resume program execution, restore the current device with a USE command.
+   4. Action: To redirect all I/O to the terminal, note the current device or save it in a temporary variable and USE $P. If you decide to resume program execution, remember to restore the current device with a USE command.

 where